Bergen, New Netherland: Peter Stuyvesant

-Pieter Stuyvesant was selected to replace Kieft, as Director-General of New Netherland, and arrived on May 11, 1647.
-Further colonization of the area slowly proceeded.
-In 1646 a land patent at Konstapel's Hoeck (Constable Hook) was granted to New Amsterdam's chief constable, Jacob Jacobsen Roy, who declined to settle it, and 1647, Maryn Andriansen (who had led the attack at Corlear's Hook) received a land patent (of 169 acres) at Awiehaken (Weehawken).
-It was incidents farther afield that led to the area being more seriously settled.
-In 1654, the Netherlanders lost the colony in northern Brazil known as New Holland to the Portuguese.
+Pieter Stuyvesant was selected to replace Kieft as Director-General of New Netherland and arrived on May 11, 1647.
+Further colonization of the area proceeded slowly.
+In 1646, a land patent at Konstapel's Hoeck (Constable Hook) was granted to New Amsterdam's chief constable, Jacob Jacobsen Roy, who declined to settle.
+A year later, Maryn Andriansen, who had led the attack at Corlear's Hook, received a land patent of 169 acres at Awiehaken (Weehawken).
+It was incidents further afield that led to the area becoming more seriously settled.
+In 1654, the Dutch Republic lost their colony in northern Brazil known as New Holland to the Portuguese.
 Many of its residents emigrated to New Netherland.
-It was in that year that a series of land patents were made at Communipaw and Harsimus extending to Achter Col, as well farther south along the bay at Minkakwa and Pamrapo.
+It was in that year that a series of land patents were made at Communipaw and Harsimus extending to Achter Col, as well as farther south along the bay at Minkakwa and Pamrapo.

-In 1655, though, the settlers again came in fatal conflict with the native population in The Peach Tree War.
-According to popular belief, it started when a young Indian girl was shot by a Dutchman as she attempted to pluck fruit from a peach tree in an orchard on Manhattan.
+In 1655, the settlers again came in fatal conflict with the native population in the Peach War.
+According to popular belief, it started when a young Lenape girl was shot by a Dutchman as she attempted to pluck fruit from a peach tree in an orchard on Manhattan.
 Her murder elicited calls for revenge from the native population, who did a house-to-house search of New Amsterdam.
-At the time, Stuyvesant and his troops were on an expedition to the Zuydt Rivier (Delaware Bay), where they had forced the colony of New Sweden to submit to rule by his government.
-Five hundred Indians attacked Pavonia, killing 100 settlers.
-One hundred fifty hostages were taken and held at Paulus Hook.
+Not finding the perpetrator, they prepared to leave, but were attacked.
+At the time, Stuyvesant and his troops were on an expedition to the Zuydt Rivier (Delaware River), where they had forced the colony of New Sweden to submit to the rule of his government.
+Several hundred Lenape attacked Pavonia and Staten Island, killing 40 settlers.
+One hundred hostages were taken and held at Paulus Hook.
 When later ransomed they returned to New Amsterdam, and once again the settlements on the west shore of the Noort Rivier were evacuated.